Chester County International Child Relocation Lawyer

 In either situation, having a Chester County family law attorney is key to receiving a favorable outcome in a child relocation case.
 International cases can become contentious as both sides will want to maintain their rights to custody and protect their relationships with their child.
 Judges will also want an assurance that a child’s best interests are being taken into account before a move and that it will not impact their development.

 Our team at the Law Offices of Sheryl R. Rentz, P.C. have spent more than two decades standing up for the rights of parents throughout Chester County.
 We know how combative and difficult relocation cases can be.
 If you bring your case to us, we will use all of our knowledge, experience, and skills to advocate for your family’s best interests.
-To discuss your case in a free consultation, call us toll-free at (866) 290-9292.
+To discuss your case in a free consultation, call us at (610) 645-0100.